US STOCKS-Futures dip with global concerns in view, Tesla soars

 * Tesla surged 10.2 percent to $213.35 a day after it reported fourth-quarter results that topped expectations and said deliveries of its luxury Model S electric sedan would surge more than 55 percent this year.
 If the premarket move holds, it would take the stock to an all-time high and build on its year-to-date advance of almost 29 percent.

-* Wal-Mart Stores Inc fell 1.5 percent to $73.73 in premarket trading.
-The discount retailer reported a drop in U.S. same-store sales and gave an earnings outlook below expectations.
+* Wal-Mart Stores Inc fell 1.5 percent to $73.73 in premarket trading after the company reported its fourth-quarter results and gave a full-year outlook.

-* S&P 500 futures fell 3 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures slid 38 points and Nasdaq 100 futures lost 14 points.
+* S&P 500 futures fell 1.1 point and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures slid 11 points and Nasdaq 100 futures lost 7.5 points.

 * Stocks fell Wednesday after minutes from the January meeting of the Federal Reserve's policy-setting committee showed several policymakers wanted to hone in on the idea that their asset-purchase program would be trimmed in predictable, $10-billion steps unless there is a big economic surprise this year.